 You earn badges for various things.

-You can’t be rude towards other players and or not showing sportsmanship.
+players and or not showing sportsmanship.
 This is for fun.

-Each player must cooperate with their division (group) and company (period).
+their division (group) and company (period).

 No cheat codes.